 Jeff Moslow is a private investor and a retired Partner of Goldman Sachs & Co.
 At Goldman Sachs, he was Head of Investment Banking Services.
 Jeff was a member of the Investment Banking Division Operating Committee.
 He also served on the Commitments Committee which had oversight responsibility for global underwriting.
 Over the course of his career he worked primarily with large cap corporations and private equity firms.
 Jeff retired from Goldman Sachs in 2013.

-Jeff serves as a trustee for The Boys Club of New York.
-He chairs the Executive Committee, serves on the Audit & Risk Committee, and is a member of the Investment Committee.
-Jeff also serves as a trustee for Port Rowing, one of the largest youth rowing organizations with over 120 participants.
-He also has served on the Arts and Sciences Board of Advisors at Tufts University since 2007.
-Jeff is a member of the Tufts Financial Network and helped create “Wall Street Crash Course”, a program designed to educate students and facilitate their hiring into the finance industry.
+He serves on the Executive Committee, chairs the Administration and Finance Committee, and is a member of the Investment Committee.
+Jeff also has served on the Arts and Sciences Board of Advisors at Tufts University since 2007.
+He is a member of the Tufts Financial Network and helped create the Tufts Finance Initiative, a program designed to educate students and facilitate their hiring into the finance industry.
 The program is a unique collaboration of the University, alumni and students.

 Jeff earned his B.A. in Classics and Economics, summa cum laude from Tufts University in 1986.
 He is a member of the Phi Beta Kappa Society.
 He also holds a J.D.
 1989 from Harvard Law School.
 Jeff was elected to the Tufts Board of Trustees on November 5, 2011.